Tinkerforge/doc/source/Tutorials/Tutorial.rst

 **Lines 4-7** are the typical configurations, the UID has to be changed according to the Bricks/Bricklets you use.

-In **Lines 23-28** an IP Connection to the Brick Deamon is established the Brick and Bricklet devices are created and added to the IP Connection.
+In **Lines 23-28** an IP Connection to the Brick Daemon is established.
+The Brick and Bricklet devices are created and added to the IP Connection.

 We configure the Rotary Poti Bricklet, such that it calls the method **cb_position** every time the position of the potentiometer changes.